VCG/Barrio/README.md

 2. Create a `build` directory on the same level as the `src` directory
 3. Run CMake and use the src dir as the source dir and the newly created build dir

+## Datasets
+Soon you can find data sets here TODO
 ## Data Preprocessing
 For data preprocessing and input data specification, please refer to this [repo](https://github.com/jakobtroidl/neco_convert).